w3f/Grants-Program/applications/dot-ring.md

-# DotRing - Bandersnatch Ring VRFs in Python
+# DotRing Suite – Bandersnatch Ring VRFs & Cryptography Libraries in Python

 ## Project Overview

-Implementing a Open-Source Library for Bandersnatch Elliptic Curve, VRF and Ring Proofs in Python.

-#### Brief

-Dotring is a Python library that implements the Bandersnatch Ring Verifiable Random Function (VRF) and ring proofs as specified by W3F.
-While a reference implementation exists in Rust ([ark-vrf](https://github.com/davxy/ark-vrf)), offering an additional implementation creates diversity in the ecosystem—a key factor in strengthening overall security.
-In doing so, DotRing extends W3F’s efforts beyond their original Rust ecosystem, ensuring that robust cryptographic techniques are available and adaptable to various environments.
+DotRing Suite is an open-source **family of four inter-locking Python libraries**—`ec-crypto`, `dotring`, `pyvrf` and `fiat-shamir`—that brings the Web3 Foundation's Bandersnatch Ring VRF and ring-proof standards to the Python ecosystem.([VRF Spec](https://github.com/davxy/bandersnatch-vrfs-spec), [GitHub](https://github.com/davxy/ring-proof-spec/blob/main/specification.md), [Cryptology ePrint Archive](https://eprint.iacr.org/2021/1152))

+Whereas the reference implementation lives exclusively in Rust via the [`ark-vrf`](https://crates.io/crates/ark-vrf) crate, security guidances (e.g., NIST FIPS 140-3 IG) explicitly recommends *independent* implementations so results can be cross-verified and single points of failure avoided.

+Our suite therefore complements the Rust code-base, offering **language diversity, easier auditability, and platform reach**—all without sacrificing performance thanks to a GLV-accelerated Bandersnatch curve core that delivers ≈40 % faster scalar multiplication.([Cryptology ePrint Archive](https://eprint.iacr.org/2021/1152), [Ethereum Research](https://ethresear.ch/t/introducing-bandersnatch-a-fast-elliptic-curve-built-over-the-bls12-381-scalar-field/9957))

+Beyond the headline Ring VRF, DotRing Suite fully supports every hashing-to-curve and VRF construction defined in [RFC 9380](https://datatracker.ietf.org/doc/rfc9380/) and [RFC 9381](https://datatracker.ietf.org/doc/rfc9381/), respectively, so developers can mix-and-match curves such as P-256, Edwards25519, Jubjub and Bandersnatch under a common API.

+The `fiat-shamir` module supplies a generic transcript/XOF layer (SHAKE128/256) that underpins zero-knowledge protocols and enables seamless composition with future proof systems.

+Together, the four libraries form a complete suite for randomness, privacy-preserving identity, JAM/Safrole consensus and any project needing auditable, modern elliptic-curve cryptography on Python.

 #### Relation to Polkadot

-The [Bandersnatch VRF](https://github.com/davxy/bandersnatch-vrf-spec) and [Ring Proof](https://github.com/davxy/ring-proof-spec) specification developed under Web3Foundation, play a critical role in securing network operations and enabling privacy-preserving applications.
+The [Bandersnatch VRF](https://github.com/davxy/bandersnatch-vrf-spec) and [Ring Proof](https://github.com/davxy/ring-proof-spec) specification developed under Web3 Foundation, play a critical role in securing network operations and enabling privacy-preserving applications.
 By offering an alternative implementation, DotRing:

 - Strengthens Security through Diversity: Multiple independent implementations reduce risk by enabling cross-verification and preventing single points of failure.
-- Extends W3F’s Efforts: Rather than being limited to Rust, our approach broadens the adoption of these protocols to a wider technical community and ensures the technology is accessible to diverse development environments.
+- Extends W3F's Efforts: Rather than being limited to Rust, our approach broadens the adoption of these protocols to a wider technical community and ensures the technology is accessible to diverse development environments.
 - Fosters Innovation: With a varied implementation base, researchers and developers have additional tools and perspectives to innovate on top of the established cryptographic standards.

 #### Why Us?

 As a core component of JAM's consensus mechanism we noticed almost everyone's dependency on [ark-vrf](https://github.com/davxy/ark-vrf)